 If you aren’t on the Whole30 this dip is obviously delicious with chips and pretzels.
 It is really great as a mayo substitute on a sandwich and if you are on the Whole30, you can make a no bread sandwich.
 This Whole30 french onion dip is begging you to spread it on a roast beef sandwich.

-You only need a few simple kitchen tools and eight basic ingredients to make this healthy copycat Whole30 french onion dip.
-You will need a sharp knife for dicing the onion.
-You will need a frying pan to slowly sautee the onions.
+Grab a few simple kitchen tools and eight basic ingredients to make this healthy copycat Whole30 french onion dip.
+To begin, you will need a sharp knife for dicing the onion.
+Then, will need a frying pan to slowly sautee the onions.

 Other than those you will need a large wide mouth cup or jar and an immersion blender.
 If you do not have an immersion blender, you can use a standard blender, but your dip will not be as thick and creamy.